 Mother’s Day photography on Mothering Sunday should be a day spent honouring the women who brought us into the world.
 A pretty big deal huh?

-So, if you are looking to surprise your Mum on this special day, there is nothing more unique than with a little bit of Mother’s Day photography.
-Therefore, this will be a great way to spend time with your family and a perfect opportunity to get portraits of motherhood, mothers to be, and even the Grandmothers.
+If you are looking to surprise your Mum on this special day, there is nothing more unique than with a little bit of Mother’s Day photography.
+Therefore, this will be a great way to spend time with your family and a perfect opportunity to get portraits of motherhood, mothers to be, and even the grandmothers.

-To begin with, before we grab the camera to hand, let’s take a step back for a second ** and breathe**… Mother’s Day photography requires a CONNECTION which gives your image MEANING.
+To begin with, before we grab the camera to hand, let’s take a step back for a second, Mother’s Day photography requires a CONNECTION that gives your image MEANING.

 Furthermore, this is what keeps your image alive, and keeps the viewer’s attention, so it’s pretty vital you master and understands this before taking your shots.

-With shots that are personal and family focused, whether it’s Mother’s day, or not, the best way to get that ‘connection’ (we keep talking about) is to keep things NATURAL and CANDID!
+With shots that are personal and family focused, whether it’s Mother’s day, or not, the best way to get that connection is to keep things natural and candid.

 Secondly, the next shot is off the cuff and candid.
 Looking at the shot you can see the connection between mother and child and the photographer has captured a beautiful moment, timed brilliantly.
 The shot might not be technically perfect, but it’s a spontaneous and intimate shot that shares a beautiful story.